 In addition to extra padding, plush fabrics, and an adjustable recline for both rear-facing and forward-facing installations (great for snoozing): it offers the widest width for any harnessed child up to 65 lbs.
 The 12-position easy-adjust harness also makes it easy to keep up with your fast-growing child.

 The Britax Marathon Click Tight is FAA certified for airplane use.
 It measures 18.5″W x 26″H x 21″D. Rear-facing from 5 to 40 lbs, forward-facing up to 65 lbs.
 Weighs 28.5 lbs.
-Find it online at: Amazon.com Baby Earth
+See deals for the Britax Marathon car seat at: Amazon.com and Baby Earth